 How we work together

-Many of the women I work with have turned to food rules, control, perfectionism, or emotional restraint to create a sense of stability — often in response to overwhelming expectations, anxiety, or feeling out of control.
+Many of the women I work with have turned to food rules, control, perfectionism, or emotional suppression to create a sense of stability — often in response to overwhelming expectations, anxiety, or feeling out of control.
 This can be shaped by past experiences, family dynamics, or stressful moments in life.
 These patterns can bring short-term relief, but over time, they disconnect you from your body, your needs, and yourself.

 My approach